-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
+A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best one for you.
 This review of CoinEx consists of four parts: general information, fees, deposit methods and security.

 CoinEx is a cryptocurrency exchange based in Hong Kong.
 There are loads of coin exchanges from Hong Kong.
 Hong Kong is in a way the Mecca of cryptocurrency trading.
 A non-exhaustive list of competitors to this exchange on its home turf is Binance, Bit-Z, KuCoin and BitFlip.

 It does not list US-investors as prohibited from trading.
 But, US-investors should do their own independent assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may not be able to trade at one or several exchanges that could be the best cryptocurrency exchange site for them (maybe including this one).